Mercedes-Benz Central Gateway Module ZGS (also referred to as CGW) may fail, causing various warning lights or systems to stop working.

-You may lose a few memory settings such as window auto-close feature and power seat memory but those are very easy to set on your own.
+You may lose a few memory settings, such as the window auto-close feature and power seat memory, but those are very easy to set on your own.

 Next, check all the fuses to make sure there are no blown fuses in the car.

 Lastly, make sure to replace the key fob battery.
-It can be the reason why your Mercedes-Benz is not recognizing the key, especially on models that have a keyless start.
+It can be the reason why your Mercedes-Benz does not recognize the key, especially on models that have a keyless start.
 When you remove the START button and insert the key in the ignition, you should be able to start the engine even if the key fob battery is dead.